AdaCore/learn/courses/intro-to-spark/chapters/03_Proof_Of_Program_Integrity.rst

 run-time execution of assertions, and specifically preconditions, during the program's deployment to avoid an inconsistent state.

-Consider the incorrect call to ``Increment`` below, which violates its precondition.
+Consider the incorrect call to :ada:`Increment` below, which violates its precondition.
 One way to detect this error is by compiling the function with assertions enabled and testing it with inputs that trigger the violation.
 Another way, one that doesn't require guessing the needed